-* U.S., European shares edge up, but Fed uncertainty caps gains
+* U.S., European shares edge up, but Fed uncertainty caps

 * Robust China trade data a promising sign for global growth